Festival 2005

-Festival 2005 is a live DVD by The Cure released in late 2006.
+Festival 2005 is a live DVD by English rock band The Cure released in late 2006.
 It was shot during the band's headlining shows at 9 European music festivals in the summer of 2005.
 The video features a variety of angles "captured by a mix of fans, crew and 'on-the-night-big-screen cameras'."
 It was the first physical (non-digital download) release by the band since guitarist Porl Thompson returned to the line-up.

 An extended play containing three of the tracks from the DVD was also made available.